'My son was talented and bright' Mother grieving over only son's tragic murder at gas station

 The suspect has been identified as 21-year-old Elijah Dayron Armstrong.

-Armstrong has been charged with 1st degree murder and use of a firearm in the commission of a felony in reference to the Newport News incident.
+Armstrong has been charged with first-degree murder and use of a firearm in the commission of a felony in reference to the Newport News incident.

 "It was very senseless.
 I don't understand why this person had to shoot my baby," she said.